 Master of Arts/Doctor of Jurisprudence

 The joint program in Latin American studies and law is designed for students who wish to study law and Latin American issues in an integrated and interdisciplinary manner and who expect to be involved in government service or legal practice with a Latin American focus.

-Including the normal first-year coursework in the School of Law, the student must complete eighty-six semester hours of work for the JD and thirty-three hours for the MA.
-Law courses to be counted toward the Master of Arts must be taken at the School of Law.
+Including the normal first-year coursework in the School of Law, the student must complete eighty-six semester hours of work for the JD; the coursework in law must include six hours on Latin American topics.
+Thirty hours of work are required for the Master of Arts, including six hours earned in the thesis course.

 To enter the MA/JD program, the student must apply for admission both to the Graduate and International Admissions Center and to the School of Law.
 The student may submit these applications simultaneously, or he or she may apply to the joint program during the first year in law school.